pokt-network/pocket-network-protocol/utility/README.md

 There is no formal requirement or validation (e.g. IP verification) for an actor to be physically located in the GeoZone it registers in.
 However, crypto-economic incentives drive actors to be registered close to where they are physically located to receive and provide the best service possible.

-The number of GeoZones andy actor can stake for is limited to one to incentivize real geographic distribution.
+The number of GeoZones an actor can stake for is limited to one to incentivize real geographic distribution.
 To quote @deblasis: "If an actor is everywhere, they're nowhere."

 #### 3.1.4 Actor Substitution